denisw/redux-preboiled/docs/guides/testing.md

 })
 ```

-As a more readable alternative to `reducer(undefined, …)`, Redux Preboiled
+[`getInitialState`](../api/getInitialState.md) makes such tests a bit more
-offers the [`getInitialState`](../api/getInitialState.md) helper.
-Just pass
+readable.
+It simply returns the initial state of a reducer by calling it with an
-it a reducer to receive its initial state.
+`undefined` state, just as in the snippet above.

 ```js
 import { getInitialState } from 'redux-preboiled'